How to Make Copies of Inherited Photos For Family.

 This short article suggests steps to get your treasured photos ready for conservation.
 The steps are: Assess, Protect, Sort, Start and Store.

-Spot anything missing?
+Anything missing?
 Yes!
-The only way to preserve these fragile pictures for posterity is to scan them.
-Today, we will show you a really fast and easy DIY way to do this.
+The only way to save fragile pictures for posterity is to scan them.
+Let’s check out a fast and easy DIY way to do this.

 How to scan photos

-Pic Scanner Gold has another advanced feature: If you scan multiple photos with one click, the app can automatically detect, perspective-correct, and save all photos individually.
-This is great if you are scanning photos to post on your Facebook page.
+He especially loved the app’s multi-scanning, auto-cropping capability: You scan several photos with one tap, and the app detects, perspective-corrects, and saves all the photos.
+We should mention, however, that this is great if you are scanning photos to post on your Facebook page.
 However, when scanning old photos for archiving or reprinting, always scan one photo at a time.
-The app crops the photos automatically and accurately, which will save you a lot of time.
+Scanning will take a little longer, but automatic cropping will still save you a lot of time.

 Scanned.
 Now what?